FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/working_efficiently_with_jupyter_lab.md

 #### Quickly access documentation

-If you have ever used a notebook or IPython you surely know that rxecuting a command prefixed with `?` gets you the docstring (and with `??` the source code).
+If you have ever used a notebook or IPython you surely know that executing a command prefixed with `?` gets you the docstring (and with `??` the source code).
 Even easier than that is actually to moving the cursor over the command and pressing <kbd>Shift</kbd> <kbd>Tab</kbd>.
 This will open a small drop-down menu displaying the help that closes automatically after the next key stroke.

 #### Avoid unintended outputs